obaraelijah/alx-backend/0x00-pagination/README.md

-Solutions for the pagination tasks in alx-backend tasks
+Solutions for the pagination tasks